haolange/InfinityRenderPipeline/README.md

 Developerment :
 * HiZ Readback OcclusionCull for MeshDrawCommand.
-* MeshDrawCommand a Unfield HighPreformence DrawMeshSystem for Easy DrawMeshPass and AutoInstance.
+* MeshDrawCommand a Unfield HighPreformence DrawMeshSystem for EasySetting and AutoInstance.
 * InstanceDraw Foliage&MorphTerrain and RuntimeVirtualTexture for HighPreformence Landscape Render.

 Planned :